-These symptoms typically fade within two weeks, or after your body has adjusted to the wheatgrass.
+These symptoms typically fade within 2 weeks, or after your body has adjusted to the wheatgrass.

-Don’t take wheatgrass if you’re pregnant or breastfeeding.
-Allergic reactions are possible in some people, especially people who are allergic to wheat or grass.
+Don’t take wheatgrass if you’re pregnant or breastfeeding or chestfeeding.
+Allergic reactions are possible in some people, especially those who are allergic to wheat or grass.
 It may also affect you differently if you have a blood disorder, celiac disease, or a gluten intolerance.

 Wheatgrass may be a powerful addition to cancer treatment plans.

-A 2015 review of studies found that wheatgrass has anticancer potential.
 This could be because wheatgrass kills off certain cells.
-When used alongside conventional cancer treatment, wheatgrass can boost the immune system and help the body to detox.
+When used alongside conventional cancer treatment, wheatgrass may boost the immune system and help the body to detox.
 Larger studies are needed to confirm these findings.

 It’s important to find the dosage and time of day that works for you.
 Trial and error can help you decide if it’s better for you to take on an empty stomach or after food.